chef/chef-workstation/www/content/workstation/upgrade_labs.md

 * Creates a repository for that node in the current directory
 * Helps you obtain and organize the cookbooks you need to converge the node
-* Makes a `Kitchenfile`, which allows you to use Test Kitchen to perform local development
+* Creates a `kitchen.yml`, which allows you to use Test Kitchen to perform local development

 Run: